jadecobra/python_tdd_exercises/TDD_SETUP.md

 You just created a [virtual environment](https://docs.python.org/3/library/venv.html)
 - `python3 -m venv .venv` creates a virtual environment named `.venv` - you can use any name you want
-- [venv](https://docs.python.org/3/library/venv.html#module-venv) is a python module for creating virtual environments, which is an isolated `subfolder` that holds any dependencies we install.
-It helps keep our dependencies for a specific project in the same place as the project
+- [venv](https://docs.python.org/3/library/venv.html#module-venv) is a python module for creating virtual environments, which is an isolated `subfolder` that holds any dependencies installed.
+It helps keep dependencies for a specific project in the same place as the project
 - `source .venv/bin/activate` or `.venv/scripts/activate` activates the virtual environment
 - `pip install --upgrade pip` - upgrades `pip` the [python package manager](https://pypi.org/project/pip/) to the latest version
 - `pip install --requirement requirements.txt` installs any python libraries listed in `requirements.txt`